sureddy/sureddy/README.md

 ## 451 Ventures

 451 Ventures builds at the edges where AI, biology, software, and institutions converge.
-Our work spans governed autonomous systems, Physical AI, regenerative agriculture, food-as-health infrastructure, verification and assurance systems, and AI-native venture creation.
+Our work spans governed autonomous systems, Physical AI, regenerative AI across agriculture and food-as-health infrastructure, verification and assurance systems, and AI-native venture creation.
 The common thread is that the next major opportunity is not better intelligence.
 It is trusted autonomy.

 ## Writing and research